Fali28/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the owner to vincent and the group owner staff for all the files and directories in the working directories
+Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume